Skip to content

 What this page intentionally does not claim

-• that UserStats alone is sufficient for dispute resolution without ticket-level verification
+• That UserStats alone is sufficient for dispute resolution without ticket-level verification